What are the Consequences of not generating an e-way bill?

-The biggest impact for any business if its goods (or vehicle) are seized during transit is that the routine operations of business are disrupted.
+The biggest impact for any business if its goods (or vehicle) are seized during transit is that the routine operations of the business are disrupted.

 Impact on other GST assessments

-Any proceedings by the tax department in case of one non-compliance with the e-way bill provisions may lead to initiation of action by the authorities on other GST assessments.
+Any proceedings by the tax department in case of one non-compliance with the e-way bill provisions may lead to the initiation of action by the authorities on other GST assessments.
 This could also increase the chances of future consignments being checked by the authorities, considering the history of non-compliance.